Learn to critique and reflect on education practice and policy alongside experienced researchers and professionals.

 This support does not end when you graduate.
 You can access our expert career advice for the rest of your life.
 We will help you gain the experience and confidence you need to succeed.

 Apply for this course

-You can apply directly to the course via our Apply Now links.
-Please select the variant of the course that you intend to undertake (e.g. full-time or part-time) as the link will take you to a customised form for the specific course.
+You can apply directly to the course via the link below.
 You will need to create a login and password and complete the online form.
 Please contact two referees in advance of submitting your application as an automated request will go out as soon as you submit, and your application will not be reviewed until both references are in place.